 Erin Carter, MD, is a specialist in internal medicine and rheumatology who specializes in the treatment of those with autoimmune diseases.
-She stated that if “If you do get the virus, it is also recommended that you avoid anti-inflammatory medications like ibuprofen, naproxen, and aspirin as these types of medications can potentially make the virus worse.
-The same goes for herbs or supplements that can “boost” the immune system such as elderberry syrup and certain Chinese herbs.
-These supplements can increase cytokine production, which could contribute to the cytokine storm syndrome that we sometimes see with this virus.”
+She stated that if “If you do get the virus, it is also recommended that you avoid anti-inflammatory medications like ibuprofen, naproxen, and aspirin as these types of medications can potentially make the virus worse.”

 What do serious complications look like?

 Difficulty breathing.
 Persistent pain or pressure in the chest.
 New confusion.
 Bluish lips or face.
 These are all emergency warning signs.

 Other symptoms that will may develop first are fever cough and shortness of breath.
 (Here’s what to do if you are sick.
 Do NOT immediately go to the emergency room unless you have emergency symptoms.)

 Serious complications also include respiratory failure.
 Respiratory failure means a breathing tube and potentially a prolonged hospitalization in the intensive care unit.
 Many people, especially older people, will not fully recover from this type of hospitalization and can potentially die.

 Another rare complication of COVID-19, Dr. Carter shared, that can cause the virus to become deadly is something called cytokine storm.
 This is basically an over-activation of the immune system, otherwise known as hyperinflammation, and is one of the ways that the virus can become deadly in otherwise healthy and young people.